-For a "look under the hood," it is helpful to review comments supplied by farmers and consumers themselves.
+For a "look inside the barn," it is helpful to review comments supplied by farmers and consumers themselves.
 A series of surveys conducted or facilitated by WSU Extension provides further insight into the state of agriculture in San Juan County and future priorities and opportunities.
 Each is summarized below.

-Local Foods Consumer Survey (2000)
+"Local Foods Consumer Survey (2000)"